 - Buddha statue on the west side of Swayambhu.

 - The Sleeping Buddha.

-- The Dewa Dharma Monastery noted for a bronze icon of Buddha and traditional Tibetan paintings.
+- The Dewa Dharma Monastery is noted as a bronze icon of Buddha and traditional Tibetan paintings.

 Tour of Kathmandu Durbar Square

-The tallest temple of Kathmandu valley 'Taleju Bhawani' at the northern side of the palace was built in 1501 by Ratna Malla, the first king of the independent Kathmandu city.
+The tallest temple of Kathmandu valley 'Taleju Bhawani' on the northern side of the palace was built in 1501 by Ratna Malla, the first king of the independent Kathmandu city.